-For T-R switching, most microwave transverters use an SMA coax relay like the one in Figure 25.
+For T-R switching, most microwave transverters use an SMA coax relay like the one in Figure 21.
 Good ones can be more expensive than one of these transverters, while surplus ones can be problematic - many are worn out and have intermittent contacts.
 Most of them require 28 volts to operate, and require more power than these transverters use.

 One possible alternative is some of the PC-mount relays intended for "wireless" applications.
-The Omron G6Y-1 relay in Figure 26 is rated for up to 10 watts at frequencies to 2.5 GHz, and operates from 12 volts.
+The Omron G6Y relay in Figure 22 is rated for up to 10 watts at frequencies to 2.5 GHz, and operates from 12 volts.
 They are readily available for a few dollars, and Down East microwave uses them in some products.
 I tested one on the board shown - it looks good to about 3.5 GHz, with about 1 dB of loss.
 Part of the loss is probably due to the PC board.

-Figure 26 Inexpensive RF Relay - Omron G6Y-1
+Figure 22 Inexpensive RF Relay - Omron G6Y-1

-A similar relay, the Omron G6Z-1F-A, shown in Figure 27, uses surface mount construction and gets slightly better performance, with lower loss particularly at 3456 MHz.
-This version is roughly the same cost, but operates up to around 6 GHz with perhaps 3 dB of loss - hard to say how much is due to the PC board.
-Surface mount assembly is slightly more difficult, but it enables removal of the plated-thru holes which add capacitance and affect performance at the higher frequencies.
-One version of the relay PC board has no holes for the relay, so it only works with the surface mount relay.
+A similar relay, the Omron G6Z, shown in Figure 23, uses surface mount construction and gets slightly better performance, operating up to around 6 GHz with perhaps 3 dB of loss - hard to say how much is due to the PC board.